garveychan/ca-notes/README.md

-# Coder Academy
+# Coder Academy Notes
 ## Sydney Fast Track Bootcamp 2021
-### Notes

 <hr>

 These are assorted notes written for the Coder Academy Fast Track Bootcamp (February 2021 Intake).

-Note - Lecture notes transitioned from Excel format to Markdown format in Term 2 for VIM and Markdown practice.
+Lecture notes transitioned from Excel format to Markdown format in Term 2 for VIM and Markdown practice.

 <hr>